gkossakowski/kentuckymule/notes.md

 To achieve non-blocking, my completers are written in a style resembling cooperative multitasking.
-When a completer misses the type of one of its dependencies, it yields the control back to the completers' scheduler with an information what's missing (what caused an interraption).
+When a completer misses the type of one of its dependencies, it yields the control back to the completers' scheduler with an information what's missing (what caused an interruption).
 The scheduler is free to schedule a completion of the missing dependency first and retry the interrupted completer afterwards.